jreveillaud/Wolbachia-subpopulations/README.md

 | O07           | 91.55        | 0            | 143        | 1,340,038    | 34.4         |
 | O12           | 91.55        | 0            | 75         | 1,181,440    | 33.9         |

-The FASTA files for individual bin are available at [10.5281/zenodo.7183304](10.5281/zenodo.7183304).
+The FASTA files for individual bins are available at [10.5281/zenodo.7183304](10.5281/zenodo.7183304).

-# Explore the co-occurence of Wolbachia subpopulations accross metagenomes using the references-mode
+# Explore the co-occurence of *Wolbachia* subpopulations accross metagenomes using the references-mode

 ## Configuration files